ilios/mesh-parser/README.md

 ## Usage

-Instantiate `\Ilios\MeSH\Parser` and invoke its `parse()` method with an URI that points at valid MeSH descriptors XML file.
+Instantiate `\Ilios\MeSH\Parser` and invoke its `parse()` method with a URI that points at valid MeSH descriptors XML file.
 This method call will return an instance of  `\Ilios\MeSH\Model\DescriptorSet`; this is the entry point into the object representation of the descriptors data model.
-Use getter methods on this object and its sub-components to traverse and process this model.
+Use getter methods on this object and its subcomponents to traverse and process this model.

 ### Example